 This topic has been covered before by other websites, including this article about the Best Free and Open Source Fleet Management Software.
 However, as with many articles, there is always information to add or update.
-Some of the software in many articles are no longer without cost.
+Some of the fleet management solutions in many articles are no longer without cost.
 So in this article, we will give an updated answer to the classic question, “What is the best fleet management software freeware?”

 Table of Contents